charlie2951/krv32-arduino/README.md

 5. To upload a sketch, turn on `BOOT` mode.
 Arduino IDE will automatically compile and upload sketch.
 When uploading is done, disable `BOOT` mode and `Reset` the board to start execution.

 >[!CAUTION]
 >**Limited support.
 Only the provided libraries are supported.
-External libraries not supported in this version.**
+Due to limited memory spaces, external libraries are not supported in this version.**